 Since I was young, my parents taught me that what matters the most is how much you can help people.
 It is a wonderful privilege to care for my patients and assist them in achieving healthy, happy, pain-free, and balanced lives.
 Having children has made me a better natural healer because I now understand how important it is to start natural healing at birth.

 I also earned my second master’s degree in Statistics from the University of California, Riverside, after I received my acupuncturist license.
 I taught a graduate class in Research Methodology at Five Branches University, and I worked in the industry for three years until one day I realized my true passion was to be a healer.
-Since I lived, studied, and practiced both in China and US, I understand both Eastern and Western cultures and am able to connect them.
+Since I lived, studied, and practiced both in China and the US, I understand both Eastern and Western cultures and can connect them.

 My spare time mostly involves activities with my two teenage boys and husband.
-My entire family love sports.
-Both my boys are enthusiastic soccer players and Chinese martial art Kungfu players; my husband and I run half marathons.
+My entire family loves sports.
+Both boys are enthusiastic competitive soccer players and Chinese martial arts Kungfu players; my husband and I run half marathons.
 Therefore, I became passionate knowing sports and nutrition, preventing and treating sports injuries.
 I also love hiking, TaiChi, yoga, and weight training.
 I enjoy reading, cooking, Chinese calligraphy, drawing, and painting.
 I earned NASM Corrective Exercise Specialist (CES) personal trainer certificate (more about CES: https://www.nasm.org/continuing-education/fitness-specializations/corrective-exercise-specialist/what-is-corrective-exercise).
 I am certified NASM stretching and Flexibility Coach, Senior Fitness Specialist, and Youth Fitness Specialist.
-With this additional knowledge, I am able to offer private coaching and/or integration to acupuncture practice to help patients reduce the risk of injury, evaluate and correct posture in order to prevent or manage chronic pain, and help them move, feel, and live better and longer.
+With this additional knowledge, I can offer private coaching and/or integration into acupuncture practice to help patients reduce the risk of injury, evaluate and correct posture to prevent or manage chronic pain, and help them move, feel, and live better and longer.

 ADVISERS